The 7 best AI documentation assistants I tested in 2026

 • It’s not really built for creating public, long-form developer docs like API references.
 It shines with internal, operational knowledge.

-• The best features, like training on past tickets and creating custom API actions, are on the Business plan.
+• The deepest features, like training on past tickets and custom API actions, need a paid plan once your free usage runs out.

 2. Mintlify